 The Center on Genomics, Race, Identity, Difference is tackling social and scientific questions to address pressing problems of race and racism.

 The Duke Center on Genomics, Race, Identity, Difference (GRID) is a global endeavor that brings together a broad range of collaborators and partners in research, education, and engagement efforts to enable systemic and sustainable solutions to pressing problems of race and racism.
-The work of the center also includes other descent-related identities such as ancestry, ethnicity, tribe, and geographic and national classifications.
+The work of the center also includes other related population identifiers such as ethnicity, ancestry, and geographic and national classifications.

 Recent advances in genomic technology have prompted new and resurrected age-old conversations and debates about the meanings, applications, and implications of race in the human species.
 Although in the late 20th century the fields of genetics and genomics confirmed that our species is not divided into biological races, some scientific and biomedical research continues to suggest otherwise.

 False notions about natural and fixed biological differences between the so-called races underlie the insertion of race into the social, political, and legal architectures of the United States (US) and other countries, and reproduce and maintain social hierarchies.
 Consequently, scholarly tensions, popular confusion, and social inequities persist.
 This predicament gives rise to the following questions:

 How can we develop more critical and constructive discourses about the relationships between race and genetics?